Max Kepler Player Props: Twins vs. Tigers

-The Minnesota Twins and Max Kepler (.280 slugging percentage over his past 10 games, including one homer), battle starting pitcher Matthew Boyd and the Detroit Tigers at Target Field, Thursday at 7:10 PM ET.
+The Minnesota Twins and Max Kepler (.280 slugging percentage over his past 10 games, including one homer), battle starter Joey Wentz and the Detroit Tigers at Target Field, Friday at 8:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Brewers.
+He had a hitless performance in his last game (0-for-1) against the Tigers.

 Max Kepler Game Info & Props vs. the Tigers